 Reaching the core of the basket, almost devoid of oxygen, the water contains ammonia, nitrites and nitrates produced by the metabolism of nitrifying bacteria outside.
 These items become a source of oxygen for facultative anaerobic bacteria that dwell inside the basket with anoxic environment that was formed, and then use the nitrates and nitrites to ammonia and subsequently converted into molecular nitrogen.

-at the end of this container tests: virtually all the ammonia is processed and then is absent from the solution.
+This mechanism clearly explains the behavior of the values at the end of this container tests: virtually all the ammonia is processed and then is absent from the solution.
 Although nitrites are absent.

 The presence of nitrate suggests that the advent of oxidative metabolism is the work of nitrifying bacteria.
 Lowering the value of phosphate compared to baseline values, but also compared to those obtained from tests at the end of nitrification filter, argues in favor of a consumption basket directly from anoxic operated as reported by the experiences of hobbyists who have adopted this system for filtering their pond.